microsoft/autogen/website/docs/FAQ.md

 config_list = autogen.config_list_from_models(model_list=["gpt-4", "gpt-3.5-turbo", "gpt-3.5-turbo-16k"])
 ```

+> For Azure the model name refers to the OpenAI Studio deployment name.

 The config list looks like the following, if only OpenAI API key is available:
 ```python
 config_list = [